m-deepankar-singh/cultus-platform/docs/prd.md

 *   Monitor Supabase resource usage (database, storage, auth) and plan for tier upgrades.
 *   Optimize video delivery from Supabase Storage.
 CDN integration is deferred but consider for future performance scaling.
 *   Ensure performant mobile experience through responsive design and optimized asset loading.
+*   Scalability of AI API calls, considering potential rate limits and costs.
+*   Efficient processing of video submissions for AI analysis, potentially involving background jobs.
+*   Optimizing prompts and interactions with AI models for speed and accuracy.

 ### 8.4.
 Potential challenges
 *   Implementing and testing RLS thoroughly for all roles and data access patterns.